All Mercy services have reopened! See how we’re keeping you safe and use our interactive COVID-19 screening tool.

 Your Mercy doctor or behavioral health professional may do the following to diagnose GAD:

-GAD can be treated with medication, therapy and self-help – or a combination of these.
+GAD can be treated with medication, therapy and alternative therapies – or a combination of these.

 Anxiety can be treated with or without medication.
 Your Mercy doctor or behavioral health professional will discuss your options, including the benefits and risks.
 Medications often used to treat GAD include: